allysan223/boxing-with-friends/README.md

 Then navigate to `http://localhost` and a map should be displayed with your player added into the game.

-To have other players join your game session, look up your local IP address and have your friends input that into their browser.
+To have other players join your game session, look up the local IP address on your computer and have your friends input that into their browser.
+You could also open `http://localhost` in another browser to start another player instance.

 Controlling your player
 ---